glehmann/earthlyls/README.md

 Optionally run `hx --grammar build` to update your tree-sitter libraries and get the Earthfile syntax highlighting.

+## Performance

+How fast?

+On a macbook air m1, `earthlyls` loads the 178 `Earthfile` in the `earthly` repository — approximately 10000 lines — in 51.95ms.
+A simple "go to definition" runs under a millisecond.
+A "go to reference", which searchs in all the `Earthfile` in the workspace, runs in 18.61ms.

 ## License

 `earthlyls` is distributed under the terms of the MIT license.